litecart/litecart/STANDARD.md

 		if (!empty($_POST['variable']))
 		if (isset($_POST['variable']) && $_POST['variable'] == 'value')

-	Always assume incoming data is insecure by escaping the input:
+	Always assume user data is insecure by escaping the input:

 		database::query(
 			"update mytable